google/applied-machine-learning-intensive/v2/02_data/05_exploratory_data_analysis/slides.md

 <!--
 What happens when you do find bad data?

 There are a few strategies.
-If possibly, it is good to fill in and fix data where possible.
-Sometimes you just have to get rid of problematic data though.
+If possible, it is good to fill in and fix data where possible.
+Sometimes you just have to get rid of problematic data, though.
 -->

 ---